michael-kricheldorf/flare-forecast.github.io-wiki/CIBR-2022-All-hands-tutorial.md

 4- Click the green "Create repository from template" button on the bottom of the page.

 In a real usage scenario, you would now work on the code to customize FLARE for your own lake.
-This can take time, and given that we have limited time for this tutorial, we will use FCRE without changes as an example.
+This can take time, and given that we have limited time for this tutorial, we will use FCRE forecast code without changes as an example.
 We will thus simply edit the configuration file to configure this tutorial run:

-1- Edit the following files in your newly created repository by browsing to configuration then default:
+1- Edit the following file in your newly created repository by browsing to `configuration` then `default`:
   - `configuration/default/configure_run.yml`

 2- Apply the changes to the `configure_run.yml` by following the template below - the lines you need to worry about are highlighted: